Introduction to Torii

 struct that coordinates all authentication activities - Storage Backends: Implementations for persisting user and session data

-- Authentication Plugins: Modules for different authentication methods
+- Authentication Services: Modules for different authentication methods

 - User and Session Management: APIs for creating and verifying sessions